magomimmo/modern-cljs/doc/tutorial-14.md

 ## Review the Shopping Calculator

 Start by reviewing the Shopping Calculator program.
-If you want to keep track of your next steps ahead do as follows:
+If you want to keep track of your steps do as follows:

 ```bash
 $ git clone https://github.com/magomimmo/modern-cljs.git